-To change this perception, you need to create a presentation you’re excited to give.
+To change this perception, you need to create a financial data presentation you’re excited to give.
 Hold the interest of your audience instead of making them feel like they are being held captive.
 Use these tips to make a financial presentation interesting and make sure people listen to what you have to say.

 1. Communicate the story behind the data

 People respond to stories better than data and figures.
-When you plan your presentation, plan to tell the who, what, when, where and why behind the numbers.
+When you plan your business presentation, plan to tell the who, what, when, where and why behind the numbers.
 Data will appeal to people's analytical brains, but to maintain their interest you also have to use examples to explain who the numbers affect, where the figures come from and why they are important.

 You don't need to be a born storyteller to do this, you just have to go a bit deeper.
 So rather than simply saying 'These are the projections for next year' or 'these are our business goals', go further and and talk about where that projection has come from, what has and can still influence it, and why it's important for your audience to know.

 2. Follow the 10-20-30 rule

 PowerPoint presentations used to be great, but overused and, quite frankly, poorly-made presentations have branded them an instrument of evil in meeting rooms around the world.